Bursaries and Loans

-A large number of general bursaries for study in any faculty, as well as bursaries for study in a specific faculty or department, are described in the Calender (Bursaries and Loans: Undergraduate) and are available to students who are academically deserving and/or financially needy.
+A large number of general bursaries for study in any faculty, as well as bursaries for study in a specific faculty or department, are described in the Calender (University Calender Part 2) and are available to students who are academically deserving and/or financially needy.

 Merit bursaries are awarded according to grade 12 aggregates in the following categories of achievement:

 - 85% to 89.9%

 You will be awarded a merit bursary if you obtain a grade 12 average of 85% or more (excluding Life Orientation) in the final exams.
 Merit bursaries are calculated as a percentage of the tuition fee by means of a sliding scale, with the smallest rebate for the lowest category (85%+) and the biggest rebate for the highest category (90%+).
 The rebate for the category 85% to 89,9% will be at least 40%, increasing in the following category.